-(#2416)(#2583)(#3360)(#1422)If an AP that is affiliated with an AP MLD receives an ML probe request from a non-AP STA requesting complete information, it shall respond with an ML probe response, which is a Probe Response frame that includes a Basic variant Multi-Link element with (#2419)a per-STA profile with complete information for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the ML probe request, subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response)(#1048).
-If it receives an ML probe request from a non-AP STA requesting partial information, it shall respond with an ML probe response that includes a Basic variant Multi-Link element with (#2419)a per-STA profile with at least the elements requested from the (Extended) Request element for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the ML probe request, unless the elements requested are not part of the complete information for each of the APs and subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response)(#1048).
+(#2416)(#2583)(#3360)(#1422)If an AP that is affiliated with an AP MLD receives an MLProbe Request from a non-AP STA requesting complete information, it shall respond with an MLProbe Response, which is a Probe Response frame that includes a Basic variant Multi-Link element with (#2419)a per-STA profile with complete information for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLProbe Request, subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response)(#1048).
+If it receives an MLProbe Request from a non-AP STA requesting partial information, it shall respond with an ML probe response that includes a Basic variant Multi-Link element with (#2419)a per-STA profile with at least the elements requested from the (Extended) Request element for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLProbe Request, unless the elements requested are not part of the complete information for each of the APs and subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response)(#1048).

-(#2583)(#3360)(#1423)If an AP that is operating in the 2.4 GHz band or the 5 GHz band that is part of an AP MLD receives an ML probe request requesting complete information and responds with an ML probe response (per 11.1.4.3.4 (Criteria for sending a response)), the Address 1 field of the Probe Response frame may be set to the broadcast address unless the AP is not including its actual SSID in the SSID element of its Beacon frames.
+(#2583)(#3360)(#1423)If an AP that is part of an AP MLD receives an MLProbe Request requesting complete information and responds with an MLProbe Response , the Address 1 field of the Probe Response frame may be set to the broadcast address unless the AP is not including its actual SSID in the SSID element of its Beacon frames.

-(#1049)(#1926)(#2421)(#2592)(#2858)NOTE—An AP operating in 6 GHz sets the Address 1 field of the Probe Response frame to broadcast address as defined in 26.17.2.3.2 (AP behavior for fast passive scanning).

 35.3.4.3 Non-AP behavior(#1010)(#1020)